Pixelrick420/Below-C-Level/README.md

 - we have name changer with auto change option. user can input the given time in which the variable names are converted to Shakespearean insults.
 - there is option to auto spawn the snake game. user can input the chance rate at which snake might appear.
 - there is option to auto generate jokes in given time frame taken as input from the user
--
+- there is option to generate indentation with fibonacci sequence for nested blocks

-Use `ctrl + shift + p` and select 'Below C Level: Get Joke' to activate the get joke feature
+Use `ctrl + shift + p`:
+- select 'Below C Level: Get Joke' to activate the get joke feature

-### Project Documentation
-For Software:
+- select 'Below C Level: Debate' will generate conversation between Artistotle and Plato using groq api keys
+- select 'Below C Level: fibonacci' will indent pythons programs such that successive code blocks in a nested block have number of tabs=successive terms of the fibonacci sequence
+- select 'Below C Level: Snake' will start a snake game inside the code editor window.
+The snake grows as it consumes character of code.
+The only way to stop it is to consume the death apple
+- select 'Below C Level: Shakespearean Code': all variable names in the code will be converted to Shakesperean insults
+- select 'Below C Level: Subway Surfers': will start a subway surfers video on the right side of the vscode window

 # Screenshots
 <img width="492" height="425" alt="image" src="https://github.com/user-attachments/assets/97a7575d-4dfc-4576-bf3e-156341690b7a" />